History and exam

 This may develop as a result of increased hypoxic vasoconstriction due to exacerbation-induced hypoxemia.
 The resulting increase in pulmonary vascular resistance and/or pulmonary artery pressure can lead to acute right heart failure.
 Elevated jugular venous pressure, hepatojugular reflux, peripheral edema, and relative hypotension may be present.

-It should be determined whether the patient has a history of significant exposure to black smoke, such as wood smoke, dust, and/or other pollutants, such as chemicals or small particulate matter.
+It should be determined whether the patient has a history of significant exposure to black smoke, such as wood smoke, dust, pesticides, and/or other pollutants, such as chemicals or small particulate matter.

 Including drowsiness, confusion, and/or personality change.